Jessica sat on a bench looking up at an apple tree. Rodney stood up. “My brain is fried. Jessica, what would you like to see next?”

 “For instance, to replace old fuels, the roofs, windows and sidewalks collect energy from the sun.
 Tiny windmills line the edges of most buildings.
 The roads were replaced with parks like this one.
 It’s not really my field, so I couldn’t tell you all the things they do.
 I know they are more pleasant and clean up something that would have wreaked havoc on the world.”

 “That must have been expensive!”
-Jessica exclaimed before she realized how illogical her comment was here.
+Jessica exclaimed before she realized how illogical her comment was in dream land.
+But she didn’t was to offend Rodney again, so she tried to play along.
 “But I guess that is kind of a non issue here, as long as people are willing to do the work and the materials are available.”

 “The people who did that work knew that as soon as it was done everyone would have less work, most were passionate about the benefits.
 Some needed the hours for something they wanted.
 The more things that people don’t really want to do gets taken over by machine, the more that people get to do the work they love.”